-The process of categorization of the buildings and premises involves the work of the project designer, engineers and resettlement consultant.
+The process of categorization of the buildings and premises involves the work of the project designer, engineers and resettlement consultant as per methodology described in section 9.3.
 At the stage of the rehabilitation works, it may become necessary to accomplish additional works what may make it necessary to change the category of a building.
 This decision will be made by the group made up of a project architect, engineer and resettlement specialist of the Municipal Development Fund.